JulioAQuintana/FinalProject/README.md

 Since we are working with labeled data and we have a clear target it's logical to use supervised learning models.
 In the "ML_Model" files we show the process and results for the following methods:
 - Logistic Regression
 - Random forest Classifier
-- Balanced Random Forest Classifier (this specific method balances the observations and does not need previous balancing)
+- Balanced Random Forest Classifier (this specific method balances the observations by itself, so it doesn't need previous balancing)

 ### First iteration (refer to "ML_model_first_iteration.ipynb, in the "Model" folder)

 During this iteration all models were unable to predict the champions accurately, no matter which balancing technique was used.
-It's also relevant to point that eventhough some models did manage to have "acceptable" perfromance they did so by affecting the predictions of "not champion".
+It's also relevant to point that eventhough some models did manage to have "acceptable" perfromance they did so by affecting the predictions of "not champion" observations.

-In this model we performed a study of the feature importance and comparred the p-values to see which variables might be obstaculizing our models rather than helping it learn.
-From this analysis we decideed to exclude from our study "avg_yards_rush", "avg_yards_pass", "ints_def" and "total_tackles_def".
+In this model we performed a study of the feature importance and compared the p-values to see which variables might be obstaculizing our model rather than helping it learn.
+From this analysis we decided to exclude from our study "avg_yards_rush", "avg_yards_pass", "ints_def" and "total_tackles_def".

 ### Second iteration (refer to "ML_model_second_iteration.ipynb, in the "Model" folder)

-The process for the second iteration was pretty much the same as in the first iteration, with the only difference that we dropped the variables that, according to our analysisis performed in the prevvious iteration, were not relevant for the model.
+The process for the second iteration was pretty much the same as in the first iteration, with the only difference that we dropped the variables that, according to our analysisis performed in the previous iteration, were not relevant for the model.
 Strange enough, but the models actually performed even worse than in the previous iteration!

 This, of course, tells us that even if the variables dropped seemed not to be relevant on their own, there is some correlation between them and a team's success.
 With that in mind we ran a new iteration.